 The success of the tournament has spurred growth and in order to branch out, the organization added the Pink Bandana Golf Scramble.
 The golf scramble continues to grow and become one of the key golf scrambles in the area.

-With the revenue raised from the Beat Breast Cancer Mud Volleyball Tournament and the Pink Bandana Golf Scramble, Pink Bandana is able to help three families, giving each recipient $10,000 gift and sponsor an annual college scholarship, up to $4,000, to a graduation high school student.
+With the revenue raised from the Beat Breast Cancer Mud Volleyball Tournament and the Pink Bandana Golf Scramble, Pink Bandana is able to help three families, giving each recipient $10,000 gift and sponsor an annual college scholarship, up to $4,000, to a graduating high school student.

 It’s our goal to continue to support families in need, both financially and emotionally.
 Each year new recipients are chosen and each year we add new members to the Pink Bandana family.